claytonbarrozo/udportfolio-master/README.md

 * Decreased the size of all the pictures by using gulp
 * Created a minjs file for the minified js files
 * Compressed all the pictures
+* added backface-visibility: hidden; in css in mover class